 In honor of the history of the prairie it is built upon, Painted Prairie’s Community Gardens offer residents dedicated garden plots to grow their own food.
 Currently, there are four Community Gardens—Indian Paintbrush in High Prairie Park, Columbine Gardens in Lilac Park, Primrose Garden, and Sunflower Garden —with more on the way.
 You can contact the PPOA Management company to learn more ([email protected]).

 Yes.
-Prairie Paws is a dog park that is being planned for the northeast corner of the community as part of Pioneer Park.
+Prairie Paws is a dog park that is open in the northeast corner of the community as part of Pioneer Park.